RedHatQE/pulp-automation/README.md

 You can find the test results in the workdir counterpart on your docker host, such as:
 `/mnt/sda1/var/lib/docker/vfs/dir/<container ID>/`
 Having run the container, you should find e.g. `nosetests.xml` inside, which you could feed to your `Jenkins` server.

+The pulp-automation image repo is hosted on the [Docker Hub](https://registry.hub.docker.com/u/redhatqe/pulp-automation/)